mobility-es/integration-maven-plugin/README.md

 AIQ8 Integration Maven Plugin
 =============================

-The AIQ8 Integration Maven plugin is used to control  to facilitate the development of Integration Adapters to integrate with the
+The AIQ8 Integration Maven plugin is used to facilitate the development of Integration Adapters to integrate with the AIQ8 Platform.
-AIQ8 Platform.

 Version